 - Owner (or installer): Consult a GARO representative for correct choice of product variant. - 2.
-Owner and installer: Prepare the installation and choose location. - 3.
-Owner and installer: Choose product(s) and accessories. - 4.
-Installer and owner: Receive delivery of product(s) and accessories. - 5.
+Owner: Prepare the installation and choose location. - 3.
+Owner (or installer): Choose product(s) and accessories. - 4.
+Owner (or installer): Receive delivery of product(s) and accessories. - 5.
 Owner and installer: Download the GARO Connect app. - 6.
 Owner (or installer on behalf of the owner): Prepare the installation and invite the installer.

 - 7. Installer: Install the charging stations(s) (CS(s)). - 8.
-Installer: Install the load interface(s) (LI). - 9.
-Installer: Follow the installation guide in the administrative tool the GARO Connect app. - Installer: Apply power/voltage to the charging station. - 11.
+Installer: Install the load interface(s) (LI). - Installer: Follow the installation guide in the administrative tool - the GARO Connect app. - 10.
+Installer: Apply power/voltage to the charging station. - 11.
 Installer: Perform a test of the installation. - Installer and owner: Declare installation as complete in the GARO Connect app.
 Do the handover to the owner. - 13.
 Owner and/or EV driver: Charge an EV.

-14. Owner: Manage access control for EV drivers and monitor the system.
+14. Owner: Manage access control for EV drivers, monitor the system, refer to To prepare the installation (owner), page 41.